 Other methods of treatment may include dental appliances to secure the jaw and muscles that affect the airway, surgery to remove blocking tissues, nerve stimulation to control airway muscles, and breathing sensors.
 There are also some non-invasive lifestyle changes that can help alleviate the symptoms and severity of sleep apnea.

 Again, make sure you consult with a physician before undertaking any new treatment plan.

 Sleep Medicine At WWMG

 Our board-certified sleep medicine physicians diagnose and treat the full range of adult and pediatric sleep disorders, including sleep apnea, insomnia, periodic limb movement disorder, restless legs syndrome, narcolepsy, idiopathic hypersomnia, and sleep-related eating disorders.

-If you believe that you or someone you love may suffer from sleep apnea, act now, and schedule an appointment with a physician at WWMG
+If you know or suspect that you or someone you love is suffering from sleep apnea, request an appointment with a WWMG Sleep Medicine specialist today.